Last Updated on May 20, 2022

-They have gaskets on the in the lids which keep everything leak proof, and if something happens with your gasket… you can get a replacement from the company!
+They have gaskets in the lids which keep everything leakproof, and if something happens with your gasket… you can get a replacement from the company!

-Yes these lids are made from recycled content, recyclable, and there’s a built-in way to repair a gasket.
-This is a zero wasters dream!
+These green mason jar lids are made from recycled content, and are recyclable themselves.
+Plus, there’s a built-in way to repair a gasket.
+This is a zero waster’s dream!

-There’s a solid lid which is great for food storage, but they also have some with drink lids designed to be used with and without a straw.
+There’s a solid lid that is great for food storage, but they also have some drink lids designed to be used with and without a straw.
 I personally would still use a straw as I don’t like to drink directly from plastic.

 The lids are super easy to clean by hand or they can be put in the dishwasher.